-I was once asked how I could respect my husband after all he had done to our marriage and me.
-For me, it’s quite easy.
-He is more than his addiction, and his actions were a result of his addiction.
-I’m more than my addiction too.
+I was once asked how I could respect Devin after all he’d done to our marriage and me.
+When I put it in perspective, it became much easier.
+He is more than his addiction, just like I am.
+His actions were a result of his addiction.
 My addiction does not define me any more than his defines him.
-The thing I respect the most; he is remorseful and has been since Disclosure Day.
-It has helped me heal, move forward and get past my triggers.

 Not all couples can make it through this addiction and that’s understandable.
 It’s no one’s fault.
 The important thing to remember is taking care of you, your needs, and only staying together if you’re both in a healthy recovery and able to maintain hope that things can get better.
 It’s not something that’s fixed overnight or cured in a few months.
 It’s a lifetime of commitment for you both.
 Only stay if you’re both willing to commit to that kind of recovery.

 As I said, when I learned the truth about our marriage I almost left Devin several times that first year.
 I felt like his recovery wasn’t going anywhere.
 I wanted everything fixed immediately!
 I learned patience.
 I remembered what my marriage counselor told me.
 He said not to “throw the baby out with the bathwater.”
 It took a long time before I understood what that meant.
 Just because the bathwater was dirty, like our relationship was damaged, didn’t mean I should throw the whole marriage out.
 Instead, I kept the baby, we fixed our partnership, then threw out the water, the bad stuff, in our marriage.